dashpilot/netlify-inline-editor/README.md

 # netlify-inline-editor

-On-page editor for static sites that saves to github via Netlify Identity
+On-page editor for static sites that saves to github via Netlify Identity.
+Written in vanilla js.

-## How to set up

-1. Clone this repo
-2. Set up a site on Netlify and enable Netlify Identity and Git Gateway
-3. Log in via /edit
-4. Start editing your page by clicking on the elenents you want to edit.

 ## Demo